8pn/8pn/README.md

-### 8pn Here
+### 8pn

 I do level design and coding.

-- 🔭 I’m currently working on cool stuff
+- I’m currently working on cool stuff
-- 📫 How to reach me: https://solo.to/text
+- How to reach me: https://solo.to/text (I'd rather you not)
-- 😄 Pronouns: he/him
+- Pronouns: he/him
-- ⚡ Fun fact: I enjoy new ventures
+-  Fun fact: I enjoy new ventures